Art Therapy in Tennessee

 Fortunately, for these seemingly incommunicable sensations and experiences, we have art.
-In addition to acting as a method of communication, art therapy teaches residents to relax without the use of drugs or alcohol.
+In addition to acting as a method of communication, our art therapy programs teach alcohol rehab and drug rehab residents to relax without the use of drugs or alcohol.
 Art, in and of itself, often proves extremely therapeutic and we believe in the healing properties of this creative medium.
-We promote recovery through creativity and incorporate painting, drawing, sculpture, collage, and other media of artistic expression to facilitate healing, self-discovery, and growth.
+Our alcohol rehabilitation and drug rehabilitation center promotes recovery through creativity and incorporates painting, drawing, sculpture, collage, and other media of artistic expression to facilitate healing, self-discovery, and growth.

 What is Art Therapy?